wichapons/Book-Management-System/Book_Management_System/readme.md

 ## Book Management System

-This project is an assignment for BornToDev's Dev Init program.
+This project is an assignment for BornToDev's Dev Init program week 1.
 It is a simple book management system that allows you to add, edit, delete and view books.
 It also allows you to search for books by title, author, year and price.

 ## Additional Resources
 For more information about BornToDev's Dev Init program, please visit their official website.